vstol/ReCodMod-RCM-Admintool/README.md

 #HOW INSTALL!

-#1st STEP  (only for cod1 1.1)
+# STEP  (only for cod1 1.1)

-We need to make a couple of changes in cod1 1.1 bugged version game_mp_x86.dll (windows) and game.mp.i386.so (linux).
-In another version non changes.
+We need to make changes in cod1 1.1 bugged version game_mp_x86.dll (windows) and game.mp.i386.so (linux).
+In another versions non changes.

 In fact changed : to ;